Have you seen this animal? Report it now!

 Similar looking native snakes

 Australian native snakes do not look similar to Boa constrictors.

 Boa constrictors have the potential to be a pest as they:

-- have a broad diet of many food types including a wide variety of vertebrates including small to medium sized mammals, birds and their eggs, small lizards, and occasionally amphibians.
+- have a broad diet of many food types including a wide variety of vertebrates, such as small to medium sized mammals, birds and their eggs, small lizards, and occasionally amphibians

 - have the potential to carry exotic diseases and parasites which could be transmitted to native wildlife.